keep-starknet-strange/mikan/README.md

 ## Architecture

-DAZK consists of the following components:
+Mikan consists of the following components:

 1. **Consensus Layer**: Based on Malachite BFT, handling block production and agreement.
 2. **Data Availability Layer**: Uses FRI commitments and proofs for data availability sampling.